 - Have I been drinking alcohol?

-The reason that we point this out is because a lack of awareness and control over one’s body is what leads to accidents.
-The oil topples onto the stove.
-Somehow napkins get a little close to an open flame; it’s easy for mistakes to be made.
+A lack of awareness and control over one’s body can lead to accidents.
+The oil topples onto the stove, napkins get a little close to an open flame; it’s easy for mistakes to be made.

-- Keep combustibles away from stoves and ovens.
-Oven mitts, napkins, paper towels, utensils, towels, curtains … Keep them at a safe distance!
+- Keep combustibles away from stoves and ovens: Oven mitts, napkins, paper towels, utensils, towels, curtains— make sure to keep them at a safe distance from combustibles.

-- Make sure your electric stove is off when you are not using it.
-Because electric stoves don’t cook with fire (which is more visible to the eye) sometimes it’s tough to know if it’s on or off — particularly if a pot or pan is covering it.
-Before you leave the kitchen, double check that it’s turned off.
+- Make sure your electric stove is off when you are not using it: Because electric stoves don’t cook with fire (which is more visible to the eye) sometimes it’s tough to know if it’s on or off, particularly if a pot or pan is covering it.
+Before you leave the kitchen, double check that your electric stove is turned off.

 - Stovetop: Turn off the burner and place the lid on the pot or pan and let the fire die down.
 Leave everything until it’s completely cooled down.